gabriel-legros-ensta/CN2-CVAE_FNN-Inverse-Design/README.md

 ## MODELS

+### I- EDA
+Our dataset is made of the frequency spectrums for various combinations of design parameters, results of various FDTD simulations :
+In other words :
+- X_data=[w,DC,pitch,k] -> 4 values corresponding to the four designs parameters
+- y_data=[..,..,..] -> 5000 values of the electrical field for frequency values

+First, we filter our data to keep only the frequency spectrums that shows one peak (|E|>0.01).
+We then normalize both x_data1_bigger and y_data1_bigger.

+### II- Feedforward model (FFN)

 This project implements a **Feedforward Neural Network (FNN)** designed to predict the **frequency spectrum** of the electric field for a nanophotonic structure.

 The model takes **four design parameters** as input: